 For women whose acne is caused or made worse by hormones:

 A pill called spironolactone may help.

 Birth control pills may help in some cases, though they may make acne worse in some women.

 Minor procedures or treatments may also be helpful:

-Your doctor may also suggest chemical skin peeling, removal of scars by dermabrasion, or removal, drainage, or injection of cysts with cortisone.
+Your provider may also suggest chemical skin peeling; removal of scars by dermabrasion; or removal, drainage, or injection of cysts with cortisone.